lindenb/jvarkit/docs/BedToXml.md

       positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: -1
+    --first-line-header
+      First line is a header.
+Use it as the name of the columns
+      Default: false
     -h, --help
       print help and exit
     --helpFormat